Experience

 Director of Future Systems

-ATI is a subsidiary of Aristocrat Leisure Ltd, an Australian company developing and marketing gaming machines and systems for the casino industry.
+ATI is a subsidiary of Aristocrat Leisure Ltd, an Australian company

 May 1993 to February 2002 (8 yrs, 10 mos)